 Tangible asset classes usually have little positive correlation with the stock and bond markets.
 This means that an investment in tangible assets (real estate investment properties) could reduce your exposure to overall market risk in a way that most intangible assets cannot, making your real estate investment less risky.

-Perhaps the most appealing aspect to real estate investing is the significant amount of potential return on your investment accruing from rental income for many years to come.
+Perhaps the most appealing aspect to investing in rental properties is the significant amount of potential return on your investment accruing from rental properties as income for many years to come.
 For example, “Over a 30-year period from 1977 to 2007, close to 80% of total U.S. real estate return was derived from income flows.
 This helps reduce volatility as investments that rely more on income return tend to be less volatile than those that rely more on capital value return,” according to The Corporate Finance Institute.

 Real estate investing is a distinct asset class that is simple to understand and has the ability to truly enhance the risk and return profile of an investor’s portfolio.
 “On its own, real estate offers competitive risk-adjusted returns, with less principal-agent conflict and attractive income streams.
 It can also enhance a portfolio by lowering volatility through diversification.”
 (CFI)